 Often, we are preparing lunch boxes more than plates and buying pre-prepared food more than cooking.
 Parents especially may feel overwhelmed with the amount of food represented in the diagram – especially if their children are fussy eaters.

 So which information should we be focusing on?

 It’s actually pretty simple according to Shivaun.
 She says “Most dietitians will recommend you try to get grains, veggies and protein for lunch and dinner and then snack on some fruit and calcium-rich foods throughout the day.
 Then, breakfast can make up the difference.”

-Check out the Australian Dietary Guidelines for information on daily nutrition needs for kids and adults as there are different recommendations for different age brackets.
+The Australian Dietary Guidelines provides information on daily nutrition needs for kids and adults as there are different recommendations for different age brackets.
 Healthy eating looks different for teenagers than toddlers.

 And how could we write an entire article about nutrition without mentioning avocado?! (which is shockingly missing from the ‘plate’ diagram).

 “When it comes to a food source of healthy fats, I advise people to go for avocado as a spreadable nutrient-rich option.
 It’s a whole food that’s high in folate and fibre.
 And when it comes to cooking, I advise using extra virgin olive oil,” Shivaun says.

 - How to create habits you can actually stick to (for good this time)